ghbrown/visla/readme.md

 ```

 For now it takes [SuiteSparse](https://sparse.tamu.edu/)/[MatrixMarket](https://math.nist.gov/MatrixMarket/) standard `.mtx` files as input.
+You can try it out on the small matrices in `mtx/`.

 If you want more fine grained control, use the `visla.VGraph` class (documentation below) in a Python program.